 Bicyclists are instructed to walk their bikes through the passages, and flashlights or headlamps are strongly encouraged as the longest tunnel is more than 3,800 feet long.

 This spectacular trail links five communities through the unglaciated area of Wisconsin known as the Driftless Region.
 Home to charming atmospheres and local establishments, the communities of Elroy, Kendall, Wilton, Norwalk and Sparta cater to bicycle enthusiasts and hikers.

 But here's another cool aspect of the Elroy-Sparta: This 32-mile stretch links to other state trails, totaling well over 100 miles of biking and hiking!
-From the Elroy Trailhead is The "400" State Trail (between Reedsburg and Elroy), Hillsboro State Trail (between Hillsboro and Union Center) and the Juneau County Omaha Trail (between Camp Douglas and Elroy), while from the Sparta Trailhead is the La Crosse River State Trail (between Sparta to La Crosse) which connects to the Great River State Trail (between La Crosse to the Trempealeau National Wildlife Refuge).
+From the Elroy Trailhead is The "400" State Trail, Hillsboro State Trail and the Juneau County Omaha Trail, while from the Sparta Trailhead is the La Crosse River State Trail which connects to the Great River State Trail.

 Whether you're in it for the long haul or just to explore a small section of the trails, everything from lodging to dining establishments is located along the Elroy-Sparta.
 Here are some places to check out on your next adventure along the original rails-to-trails bike route in Wisconsin.

 The Depot is open May through October and rents bike per day.
 Drivers are available for a fee to ride with you in your vehicle to the area where you wish to begin your bike trip.
 The driver will return your vehicle to the Kendall Depot.